History of Personalized Medicine Brings Future Hope to Lung Cancer Patients

 But Victor wasn’t sure how he got to that point.
 Having only smoked very briefly for a few months during college 40 years ago, he could not say what caused his cancer.

 Yet, an increasing number of genetic tests are enabling doctors at the University of Chicago Medicine to see far beyond patients’ physical symptoms and into the root cause of their diseases.
 Such vision already has resulted in promising, personalized treatments.

-In Victor’s case, Salgia could not initially single out a direct cause for his disease--that is, until he ran a test, which showed that a specific genetic mutation was driving Victor’s cancer.
+In Victor’s case, doctors could not initially single out a direct cause for his disease--that is, until they ran a test, which showed that a specific genetic mutation was driving Victor’s cancer.
 This mutation involved the anaplastic lymphoma kinase (ALK) gene.